Matrix Brandy BASIC VI 1.22.15

 - Windows 64-bit: Supported, experimental.

 - RISC OS: Supported, experimental.
-My test environments are RISC OS 3.71 and 5.29 (emulated StrongARM Risc PC, Raspberry Pi), developing on these and the GCCSDK cross-compile toolchain under Linux.
+My test environments are RISC OS 3.71 and 5.29 (emulated StrongARM Risc PC, Raspberry Pi), developing with the GCCSDK cross-compile toolchain under Linux.

 - MacOS X: Highly experimental.
 Known to be slow in the display and keyboard department, this is likely due to less than optimal support under SDL 1.2, and requires the latest code in the SDL project's SDL-1.2 branch to work properly, a snapshot is here.
 The Homebrew package system is highly recommended for tools like git, but don't use their SDL 1.2 build.